Special Educational Needs

 Why it is important to identify SEN

 The earlier that SEN are identified the better your child’s chances of reaching his or her full potential.
-We pay for training for those who provide early education to help them to identify SEN early so that a plan can be made to support a child’s development from the start.
+We support training for those who provide early education to help them to identify SEN early so that a plan can be made to support a child’s development from the start.

 Identifying SEN and disabilities in children and young people